What Do Crickets Eat: Diet Guide

 Do crickets bite?

-Most crickets don’t bite humans, and a bite is harmless and rare.
+Crickets can bite, but they rarely bite humans and a bite is usually minor.
+The bigger issue is infestation, moisture, noise, droppings, and possible damage to stored items.
 For the full answer, see our guide on whether crickets bite humans.

 What attracts crickets into a house?

-Moisture, warmth, food crumbs, and outdoor lighting.
-Damp basements, crawl spaces, and bathrooms are prime spots.
+Moisture, warmth, food crumbs, clutter, and outdoor lighting can attract crickets.
+Damp basements, crawlspaces, garages, bathrooms, and laundry rooms are common problem areas.
 Reducing humidity and sealing entry points are the most effective long-term deterrents.

 Are crickets good for anything?

-Yes — they’re an important food source for birds, reptiles, and other wildlife, and they help break down decaying plant matter.
-They only become a problem when they move indoors or build up in a garden.
+Yes.
+Crickets are an important food source for birds, reptiles, amphibians, spiders, and other wildlife.
+They also help break down decaying plant matter.
+They become a problem when they move indoors, damage stored items, or build up in a garden or lawn.

 Final Thoughts